 Kevlar

-Kevlar is the latest addition to the market when it comes to pickleball paddle faces.
+Kevlar is the latest addition to the market regarding pickleball paddle faces.
 In addition, Kevlar is known for its high strength, lightweight, and exceptional durability.
 Paddles made with Kevlar faces provide superior control due to Kevlar’s dampening properties, making it an ideal choice for players who value precision over power.
-At the moment, only two brands, Six Zero and Pickleball Apes, make paddles with Kevlar faces.
+Currently, only two brands, Six Zero and Pickleball Apes make paddles with Kevlar faces.
 Could Kevlar be the future of pickleball paddle surfaces?

 Hybrid

 Some paddles feature a face consisting of multiple different materials.
-A mixture of different materials is used to enhance the paddle’s durability, as well as combining the benefits of the included materials.
+A mixture of different materials is used to enhance the paddle’s durability and combine the benefits of the included materials.
 Manufacturers can modify the formula of a paddle face to enhance certain characteristics of the various materials.
 Choosing which hybrid paddle is best for you is a case of finding out which materials are used for the specific paddle, and seeing if the benefits of each one suit your style of play.

 Summary